seppmail/SEPPmail365cloud/README.md

 You need to know 3 input values to run the CmdLets.

-- **maildomain** (the e-mail domain of your Exchange Online environnement that has been configured in the seppmail.cloud.
+- **SEPPMailCloudDomain** (the e-mail domain of your Exchange Online environnement that has been configured in the seppmail.cloud.
 Most of the time this is the default-domain in your Exchange Online Tenant.)
 - **routing** (either "inline" or "parallel", read above for details)
 - **region** (the geographical region of the SEPPmail.cloud infrastructure)

+>Note: All 3 parameters are automatically populating valid options if you press TAB after the prameter.
+This reduces typo errors.

 You need to setup inbound and outbound-connectors and transport rules, so run the two commands as explained below.